 Munro's ties to Nova Scotia remained strong and he sent both his sons to be educated at Dalhousie College in the late 1870s and 1880s.
 It was during this period that he donated over $300,000 to the college, saving Dalhousie from certain collapse.
-He continues to be recognized as Dalhousie's first major benefactor and has a university holiday - Munro Day - named after him.
-George Munro passed away in 1896.
+He continues to be recognized as Dalhousie's first major benefactor and has a university holiday—Munro Day—named after him.
+George Munro died in 1896.

-The item was accessioned by Dalhousie University Archives in 1971.
-The custodial history is unknown.
+Item was accessioned by Dalhousie University Archives in 1971.
+Custodial history is unknown.

 Scope and content

-Item is one handwritten letter (1882) from Henry, Carey, Baird and Company, publishers and booksellers, advising Munro of recent titles in political philosophy.
+Item is a handwritten letter (1882) from Henry, Carey, Baird and Company, publishers and booksellers, advising Munro of recent titles in political philosophy.